QuickBooks Blog

 For individuals

-Like small businesses and banks, individuals may also want to build cash holdings to ensure they’re readily prepared for emergencies.
-Generally speaking, individuals should have enough money in their cash reserves to cover three to six months of living expenses.
+Like small businesses, individuals may want to build cash holdings to ensure they’re readily prepared for emergencies or have money on hand as petty cash.
+Generally, individuals should have enough cash reserves to cover three to six months of living expenses.

 An individual may choose to keep their cash reserve in a combination of the following places: